BandhaviC/Apache-Beam-Batch-processing_Dataflow/README.md

 ## Set up your local environment

 Before installing Apache Beam, create and activate a virtual environment.
 Beam Python SDK supports Python 2.7, 3.5, 3.6, and 3.7.
-I recommend you create a virtual environment with Python 3+.
+I recommend creating a virtual environment with Python 3+.

 ```bash
 # create a virtual environment using conda or virtualenv